stfc/cloud-docs/source/ClustersPage/clusters-page.rst

 Within the scope of this project, a method within the OpenStack SDK to retrieve a given cluster’s config file *could not be found*.

-As a workaround_, this functionality is implementing by using the ``subprocess`` python library to call the equivalent OpenStack CLI command:
+As a workaround_, this functionality is implemented using the ``subprocess`` python library to call the equivalent OpenStack CLI command:

 .. code-block:: bash

     openstack coe cluster config <cluster-uuid>

-The workaround_ code creates a temporary directory as the location to store the config file.
+Where this workaround code is called (within the ClusterConfig_ object), a temporary directory is created to store the config file.

-From here, the config file is served to the user to save or open, whereby the temporary directory is deleted.
+From here, the config file is served to the user to save or open, whereby the temporary directory is implicitly deleted.

 How Tos